 Chase vs. Wells Fargo Business Checking: Basic Accounts

 For those trying to figure out whether Wells Fargo vs. Chase business banking is right for you, you’ll want to begin with analyzing the entry-level accounts.
 For both banks, these accounts are meant to serve earlier-stage business owners who aren’t zipping money in and out and across the ocean often.

-As you’ll see when we get to the Wells Fargo Simple Business Checking in a second, Chase Total Business Checking does better in the number of transactions and deposits you get.
-But, for business owners just starting out, the $1,500 account balance could be tricky to maintain, and you don’t want to get hit by fees if you can avoid it.
+As you’ll see when we get to the Wells Fargo Simple Business Checking in a second, Chase Business Complete Checking does better in the number of transactions and deposits you get.
+But, for business owners just starting out, the daily account balance could be tricky to maintain, and you don’t want to get hit by fees if you can avoid it.